A Magpie Trap That Works!

 They will raid other smaller birds’ nests for the eggs or hatchlings.
 Magpies cause severe damage to livestock producers’ animals.
 They will pick out the eyes of newborn calves, lambs, colts, etc., as well as pick at sores on livestock, often causing severe suffering and damage.
 The harsh magpie call is rather hard to listen to, especially at daybreak.
 This can be at 4:30am in the northern latitudes.
 It is much more pleasant to hear song birds than the incessant magpie cackle.

-Although magpies are very intelligent and wary, this trap will capture them with amazing success.
+Although magpies are very intelligent and wary, the Larsen trap will capture them with amazing success.

 - Trap Placement